AlanD20/.dotfiles/README.md

 - After rebooting, unable to connect to internet?
 Sometimes, both `dhcpcd` and `NetworkManager` conflict with each other, as a result, it fails to connect to internet.
-There are several ways to go about it: (1) Restarting your computer (2) Stopping `dhcpcd` service then starting it again should solve the problem.
+There are several ways to go about it: (1) Restarting your computer (2) Stopping `dhcpcd` service then restart `NetworkManager` service, after that, start `dhcpcd` service again.
+This should solve the problem.